Our Popular Reflection Pool Photo Guide has just been Updated with Crucial New Information

 John & Dixie

-This 65-page detailed manual is over 20,000 words with 81 images to explain how to use water to make pleasing images of birds and mammals in your own yard.
+This detailed 65-page manual is over 20,000 words with 81 images to explain how to use water to make pleasing images of birds and mammals in your own yard.
 It contains everything we have learned over the past four years of doing this and that includes a lot of important information you won't find anywhere else.

 The cost for this manual is $25.
 Buy it now by clicking on SHOP at the top right side of this page and follow the instructions.
 As soon as you buy it with your credit card, the manual is emailed directly to you.